Reds vs. Cubs MLB Betting Odds, Trends & Prediction

 Cincinnati Reds DFS SPIN

-The Reds improved to 25-32 after beating the Cubs 5-4 yesterday.
-Tyler Stephenson had a nice game going 2-3 at the plate in the victory.
-Cincinnati will hand the ball to Hunter Greene for game two of the series on Saturday.
+The Reds dropped to 25-33 after losing to the Cubs 7-5 last night.
+Spencer Steer had a nice game despite the loss, going 3-5 at the plate.
+Cincinnati looks to win the series on Sunday as they send Nick Lodolo to the mound.

 Chicago Cubs DFS SPIN

-Chicago dropped to Cincinnati last night.
-The Cubs now sit at 28-30 for the year.
-Pete Crow-Armstrong went 2-4 in the loss.
-Armstrong was the only Chicago player to have a multi-hit game.
-The Cubs’ look to get back on track offensively against Greene on Saturday night.
+Chicago defeated Cincinnati last night.
+The Cubs now sit at 29-30 for the year.
+Dansby Swanson hit the go-ahead home run in the bottom of the eighth inning.
+Chicago hopes to find some consistency after a big win last night.

 Reds vs. Cubs MLB Betting Trends